WorldofKerry/Python2Verilog/README.md

 To setup pre-commit, run `pre-commit install`.

 [Github Issues](https://github.com/WorldofKerry/Python2Verilog/issues) is used for tracking.
-Milestones and labels are used for milestones and labels respectively 😉
+Milestones and labels are used for milestones and labels respectively.

 ### Docs

 Sphinx is used.
-Follow what [Github workflow](.github/workflows/sphinx.yml) uses to generate local copy.
+Follow the [Github workflow](.github/workflows/sphinx.yml) to generate a local copy.

 ## Testing